DynamesLuis/Important-Words-FInder/README.md

 # 📌 Project Name
-Important Words in Text Using TF-IDF finder
+This project identifies the most important words in a text using the **TF-IDF** (Term Frequency-Inverse Document Frequency) statistical measure.
-This project uses the TF-IDF statistical measure, which is a way to score the importance of words (or “terms”) in a document based on how frequently they appear across multiple documents
+TF-IDF scores words based on how frequently they appear in a document relative to other documents, helping to highlight the most relevant terms in a collection of texts.

 ---